jamesdterry/vassal/vassal-tools/README.md

 ```

 The compiled JAR files will be created in `vassal-tools/target/`:
-- `vassal-inspector.jar` - Standalone executable with all dependencies
+- `vassal-inspector.jar` - Module inspector with all dependencies
+- `vsav-exporter.jar` - Save file exporter/importer with all dependencies

 ### Running Directly with Java